Sridhul/Sridhul/README.md

 - 👋 Hi, I’m @Sridhul Satheesh
-- 🌱 I’m currently learning Mechatronics engineering
+- 🌱 I’m currently learning Mechatronics engineering at Nehru College of Engineering and Research Centre
 - 📫 How to reach me
 -  LinkedIn
    https://www.linkedin.com/in/sridhul-satheesh-81199a1b3